Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Unsalted butter – Rich and decadent brownies always start with melted butter.
 If you use salted butter here, be sure to omit the salt at the end.

-• Semi sweet chocolate chips – I like to use chocolate chips for this recipe, but you can use 2oz of a semi sweet baking chocolate bar instead .
+• Semi sweet chocolate chips – I like to use chocolate chips for this recipe, but you can use 2oz of a semi sweet baking chocolate bar instead.
+For the best texture of the brownie, do not use a milk chocolate.

 • Creamy peanut butter – creamy salted peanut butter is best for this recipe.
+I usually use a natural peanut butter that is made from just roasted peanuts and salt.
 If you only have unsalted peanut butter you can add extra salt at the end.

-• Granulated sugar – plain granulated sugar results in the best texture and taste.
+• Granulated sugar – plain white sugar results in the best texture and taste.
+If you use something like brown sugar or coconut sugar it may add too much moisture to the finished brownie.

 • Large eggs – use 2 room temperature eggs to whip with the sugar.